psolymos/sar-db/notes.md

 # How to restructure SAR db

-4 csv files are not sutbale for:
+4 csv files are not suitable for:

 - entry level version control
 - cannot integrate other APIs